 LSU Libraries Special Collections Research Grant

-The LSU Libraries is offering two research travel grants of $1000 each to support the work of researchers who use the rich holdings of the LSU Special Collections Library.
+The LSU Libraries is offering research travel grants of at least $1000 each to support the work of researchers who use the rich holdings of the LSU Libraries Special Collections.
 The purpose of the grant is to support a researcher’s travel and lodging costs associated with a research trip to Baton Rouge, LA.
 Graduate level, post-doctoral, faculty and independent researchers who live outside the Baton Rouge area are encouraged to apply.
 A research plan is a requirement for the application and will be used in choosing the travel grant recipients.

-Send applications to Lois Kuyper-Rushing (email@example.com) and include the following:
+Send applications to the review committee via email (email@example.com) and include the following:

 About LSU Libraries Special Collections